NielInfante/WV_16S/README.md

 ## Order

 First, set up your directories.
-There should be sub directories called Data, filtered, and pics.
+There should be sub directories called Data, filtered, deseq, vegan, and pics.
 In Data there should be the trained taxonomic data.

 ### Start with doDada.R